kuznia-rdzeni/coreblocks/docs/scheduler/Overview.md

 ## Structure

-We decided to split scheduler into 5 phases:
+We decided to split the scheduler into 5 phases:
 - register allocation
 - renaming
 - ROB entry allocation
-- choosing RS to which instruction should be dispatched
+- choosing the RS to which instruction should be dispatched
 - inserting instruction to RS

-Each of this phases can be potentially one clock cycle but they can be merged in future because of optimisations, but during implementation each should be treated as separate hardware block to get flexibility in future.
+Each of this phases can potentially take one clock cycle, but they can be merged as a potential future optimization.
+During implementation each should be treated as a separate hardware block for future flexibility.

 ## More detailed description of each block